-Once operational, the Project Site will operate as a primarily residential area, with associated infrastructure and facilities to support to local residents long-term.
+Once operational, the site will operate as a residential area, with associated infrastructure and facilities to support to local residents long-term.
 It is assumed that the ongoing maintenance and management of the site will be secured through an estate management company or similar scheme.